Samuel-Bowden/zonkey/README.md

 $ cargo run -p zonkey -- test.zonk -d
 ```

+When invocating "cargo run" without the argument "-r", a debug build is created.
+It is important to compile as a debug build if you want access to the debug mode of the interpreter.
+Compiling with "-r" will create a release build without the debug mode.

 You can also install the executables to your system for easier use and faster performance.
 You can install the "zonkey" CLI interpreter by doing the following:
 ```sh
 $ cd zonkey